SLE132 - Biology: Form and Function

 |Previously coded as:|

-SLE132 introduces students to animal and plant systems.
-The first topic explores the relationships between animal structures and their functions, and investigates the physiological processes that enable animals to adjust to environmental changes.
+SLE132 introduces students to animal and plant biology.
+Students will explore the relationships between animal structures and their functions, and investigate the physiological processes that enable animals to adjust to environmental changes.
 They will also learn aspects of animal diversity and behaviour.
-As students progress learning in this unit, they will study the evolutionary diversity of plants, their structure and functions of plants and will include morphology and growth, reproductive biology, nutrient acquisition and transport, and biotechnology.
-While the focus is on flowering plants, other plant groups and the non-plant eukaryotes fungi and algae, will also be used for comparison and as examples during discussion.
+As students progress learning in this unit, they will study the evolutionary diversity of plants, their structure and functions, morphology and growth, reproductive biology, nutrient acquisition and transport, and their applications in biotechnology, with an emphasis on flowering plants.
+Examples from other plant groups and the non-plant eukaryotes, fungi and algae, will also be used for comparison and as examples during discussion.

 Unit Fee Information